shane-reaume/robotframework-appium/README.md

    - Install Android Studio
    - During first launch, complete the Android Studio Setup Wizard
    - After setup, in Android Studio:
-     1. Click the "More Actions" button (⚙️) or go to "Settings/Preferences":
+     1. Click the "More Actions" button (⚙️) or go to "Settings/Preferences"
-        - On Mac: Android Studio → Settings (or press ⌘,)
-        - On Windows/Linux: File → Settings
      2. Navigate to Languages & Frameworks → Android SDK
      3. In the SDK Tools tab:
         - Check "Android SDK Command-line Tools (latest)"